MarsBased/handbook/guides/development/docker-guide.md

 ### Capybara configuration

-In order to get reliable test runs, we run system tests against a container that runs a pinned version of Chromium (`selenium` service in `docker-compose.yml`).
+To get reliable test runs, we run system tests against a container that runs a pinned version of Chromium (`selenium` service in `docker-compose.yml`).
 This also avoids the need to have Chrome installed locally to run the test suite.

 To configure Capybara to use the container add the following to `spec_helper.rb`: